Preview: If you dread taking our kids shopping because they ask for things in the store, try this trick to teach them generosity!

 Sometimes we underestimate our children.
 This was one of those times.
 I took her constant begging for toys and trinkets as self-centered, I-want-it-all mentality when really none of those things were true.
 She was much more excited to get a gift for someone else than she has ever been about a trinket from any shopping trip.

-This trick not only deters “I want, Can I have…” but it can also teach kids the value of giving.
+This trick not only deters “I want, Can I have…” but it can also teach kids the value of giving and generosity.
 You could take it one step further and allow your child to pick an item to donate to someone in need.
 Stores are often holding charity promotions right at the checkout.
 You could also encourage them to pick food items for local food banks (to avoid the temptations of the toy aisle).

 For older kids, you can try setting a limit on how much they can spend.
 For younger children who do not quite understand the value of money, try giving two or three suggestions.
 This helps you stay on budget and still allows them to exert their independence as the “decision maker”.